Celebrating DISCOVERY and advancement of architectural education to graduates and practitioners through foreign/domestic travel-study

 Past Fellowship winners are not eligible for the competition.

-New in 2019 is a two-part submission process.
-In an effort to simplify the submission process, reduce the impact of technical difficulties, and allow for maximum design time, the submissions formatted for one or two 20″ x 30″ board(s) will be uploaded as a single PDF due on March 12, 2019, 12:00 noon CST.
+Once again in 2020, we will utilize a two-part submission process.
+In an effort to simplify the submission process, reduce the impact of technical difficulties, and allow for maximum design time, the submissions formatted for one or two 20″ x 30″ board(s) will be uploaded as a single PDF due on March 17, 2020, 12:00 noon CST.
 PDFs shall not exceed 10 MB.
-Printed board(s) versions of the PDF must be delivered to the AIA Minnesota office by 4:00 pm CST on March 20, 2019.
+Printed board(s) versions of the PDF must be delivered to the AIA Minnesota office by 4:00 pm CST on March 22, 2020.
 Please read the details below carefully.

-Printed boards must be delivered to the AIA Minnesota office no later than 4:00 pm (CST) Wednesday, March 20, 2019 (NEW location: 105 5th Avenue South, Suite 485, Minneapolis, MN 55401).
+Printed boards must be delivered to the AIA Minnesota office no later than 4:00 pm (CST) Tuesday, March 24, 2020 (105 5th Avenue South, Suite 485, Minneapolis, MN 55401).
 Please be sure to include your name on the back of the boards.
 Printed boards must match the PDF submissions; changes will not be accepted!

 Entries will be juried down to a limited number of finalists (likely 5 or less).
 Finalists will immediately be notified by phone the evening of the initial jury.
 All competitors will be sent the names of the finalists after the initial jury.
 The jury will be determined by the Ralph Rapson committee and could include architects, Foundation Board Members, College of Design faculty, and other associated design professionals.